serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 That's it:

-- write a custom provider than runs some malicious code (like exfiltrating credentials)
+- write a custom provider than runs some malicious code (like exfiltrating credentials or customer data)
 - publish it to the Terraform Registry
 - add the provider to the Terraform code in a feature branch
 - open a PR for the feature branch